If there’s any magic to pulling a meal together at the drop of a hat, it’s having a pantry stocked with some basics.

 I start to panic a little when I run out.
 Or when it gets stolen by the dog.
 Recently, my little mutt found a big chunk of it waiting on the counter to be put away.
-And she disposed of it with good natured doggie style.
+And then she disposed of it with good natured doggie style.
 I had a sad face.

 Yes, the real deal is expensive.
-But I buy large pieces, cut off what I need and freeze the rest.
+But it’s economical to buy large pieces, cut off what you need and freeze the rest.
 Keep it wrapped in cheese paper or securely in plastic wrap in the fridge and it will be good for months, adding one-of-a-kind umami to your cooking.

 4. Olive oil

 I use extra-virgin olive oil for most of my every day cooking.
 I buy it in gallon containers from stores like Whole Foods and Costco.

-I highly recommend the book Extra Virginity for fascinating insight behind the history and sometimes corrupt business of olive oil.
+I highly recommend the book Extra Virginity for fascinating insight behind the history (and surprisingly corrupt) business of olive oil.